How Low-E Glass Works

 • Ultraviolet light, which is what causes interior materials such as fabrics and wall coverings to fade, has wavelengths of 310-380 nanometers when reporting glass performance.

-• Visible light occupies the part of the spectrum between wavelengths from about 380-780 nanometers.
+• Visible light occupies the part of the spectrum between wavelengths from 380-780 nanometers.

-• Infrared light (or heat energy) is transmitted as heat into a building, and begins at wavelengths of 780 nanometers.
-Solar infrared is commonly referred to as short-wave infrared energy, while heat radiating off of warm objects has higher wavelengths than the sun and referred to as long-wave infrared.
+• Infrared light (or heat energy) is transmitted as heat into a building and begins at wavelengths of 780 nanometers.
+Solar infrared is commonly called short-wave infrared energy, while heat radiating off warm objects has higher wavelengths than the sun and is called long-wave infrared.

 Low-e Coating Types & Manufacturing Processes